 25th October...
 I have two poems published in the new edition of excellent lit-mag, "The Fenland Reed", one of which - "The woman who married an alchemist" - is featured on the magazine's website, and may be read at this link:

 19th October...
-I am immensely proud that my poem called #MeToo has been published in the "Morning Star" newspaper.
+My poem called #MeToo has been published in the "Morning Star" newspaper.
 Additionally, the poem may be read at this link:

 14th October...
 My poem "Vulpa" has been commended by Sarah Howe in the Winchester Poetry Prize, and is included in the competition anthology, which can be purchased via the link below:

 12th October...
 My specular poem, "How we met ourselves", inspired by a Rossetti painting, is published in the new "PRS Review".
 For information about the Pre-Raphaelite Society, please visit:

 4th October...
 My poem "Unholy" (winner of the 2015 William Blake Poetry Prize) will feature in "Write to be Counted", an important new anthology championing tolerance and human rights.
 The book is being launched at The Poetry Cafe in Covent Garden at 7pm on Thursday 4th of October, with all proceeds from the evening and from future sales supporting the international writers' charity, PEN.
 More details can be viewed here: